South Melbourne

 How does the suburb of South Melbourne's median age compare to broader areas?

-At 39 years, South Melbourne is 2 years older than the Greater Melbourne average (37 years) and comparable to the national average (38 years).
+At 38 years, South Melbourne is comparable to the Greater Melbourne average (37 years) and similarly aligned with equal to the national average.

 What age groups are over-represented in the suburb of South Melbourne?